MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-availability-in-the-warehouse.md

 ## <a name="quantity-available-to-pick"></a>Quantity Available to Pick
  If, for example, the picking algorithm does not consider item quantities that are reserved for a pending sales order shipment, then those items might be picked for another sales order that is shipped earlier, which prevents the first sales from being fulfilled.
 To avoid this situation, the picking algorithm subtracts quantities that are reserved for other outbound documents, quantities on existing pick documents, and quantities that are picked but not yet shipped or consumed.

- The result is displayed in the **Available Qty. to Pick** field in the **Pick Worksheet** window, where the field is calculated dynamically.
+ The result is displayed in the **Available Qty. to Pick** field on the **Pick Worksheet** page, where the field is calculated dynamically.
 The value is also calculated when users create warehouse picks directly for outbound documents.
 Such outbound documents could be sales orders, production consumption, or outbound transfers, where the result is reflected in the related quantity fields, such as **Qty. to Handle**.

 > [!NOTE]
 >  Concerning the priority of reservations, the quantity to reserve is subtracted from the quantity available to pick.
 For example, if the quantity available in pick bins is 5 units, but 100 units are in put-away bins, then when you try to reserve more than 5 units for another order, an error message is displayed because the additional quantity must be available in pick bins.